Expect Changes in Wildlife Movement, Habitat and Diets This Winter.

-Because food is scarce in the winter, deer will not only change their feeding patterns but also their location.
 Travel routes depend upon security and which is the path of least resistance.
-Usually, they will travel longer distances than before for meals and they will change from early morning activity to evening activity to avoid strong (cold) wind gusts throughout the season.
 Wind chill factors can increase or decrease daytime deer movement based on their comfort levels.
 After all, deer feel temperatures just the way humans do.
 Additionally, they will stay put in low-key areas or hills until it's safe to come out.

-As if white-tailed deer weren't concern enough, now homeowners need to worry about coyotes invading their lawns and gardens.
-Beginning in December, teenage coyotes will leave their parents to fend for themselves and search for meaty meals including rodents, rabbits and the occasional pet dog or cat.
+As if white-tailed deer weren't concern enough, property owners will need to worry about coyotes surfacing on their landscapes.
+Beginning in December, teenage coyotes will leave their parents to fend for themselves and search for meaty meals including rodents, rabbits and small dogs and cats.
 In January, they will search for mates and engage in breeding season.
 That means even more coyotes will be on landscapes by spring and summer.

 Like white-tailed deer, rabbit diet in winter consists of twigs, buds, bushes conifers and any remaining plants they find from home gardens until they can go back to spring flowers, clover vegetable plants.

 Yogi the Bear and his friends may go into "hibernation" during the winter months; but it isn't what you think.
 Bear hibernation in winter isn't a full sleeping mode; but instead, is a slow down in movement.
 In the fall, bears pack on calories to get them through the winter months, eating up to 90 pounds of food per day for Brown Bears and 30 pounds each day for Black Bears.
 During this time, they will eat grass, roots, berries, twigs, leaves, buds, fish insects, and small animals.

 Bear hibernation will run until March or April; but can come to a close as early as February in some parts of the country.